RajendraDesale/NotificationListener/README.md

         }
     }
 ```
-3 - create isNotificationServiceRunning() method in your activity for checking if notification service is on or off for your app.
+3. Create isNotificationServiceRunning() method in your activity for checking if notification service is on or off for your app.
 ```
     private boolean isNotificationServiceRunning() {
         ContentResolver contentResolver = getContentResolver();